annalee-data/retailrevenue-excel/README.md

 - Pie Chart -> Sales share by Product Category

 ## 4. Scenario Sheet
-The Scenario Sheet is where I extracted the necessary data for utilizing the **Scenario Manager**.
+The Scenario Sheet is where I extracted the necessary data needed for utilizing the **Scenario Manager**.
 Assuming Total Sales of Clothing is in cell B15 & growth rate is in cell F3, we insert the following formula:

 **='2023sales'!B15 * (1 + $F$3)**

-*(This is inserted for all three categories and Costs)*
+I applied this formula to the rest of the product categories and Total Costs.
 This formula ensures that every time our growth rate changes, our Sales & Costs change accordingly.

 <br>
-Using Scenario Manager, we will create three different scenarios:
+Finally, using Scenario Manager, we will create three different scenarios:

 - Best Case Scenario: 10% sales growth.
 - Base Case Scenario: 5% sales growth.